mmistakes/minimal-mistakes/_docs/09-layouts.md

 To add some visual punch to a post or page, a large full-width header image can be included.

-**Note:** Be sure to resize your header images. `~1280px` is a good medium if you aren't [responsively serving up images](http://alistapart.com/article/responsive-images-in-practice).
+**Note:** Be sure to resize your header images. `~1280px` is a good width if you aren't [responsively serving up images](http://alistapart.com/article/responsive-images-in-practice).
 Through the magic of CSS they will scale up or down to fill the container.
 If you go with something too small it will look like garbage when upscaled, and something too large will hurt performance.
 {: .notice--warning}

 ![single layout header image example]({{ base_path }}/images/mm-single-header-example.jpg)